ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ So after that keynote by Jonny Ive, I had a true lightbulb moment.

-^ I realized that if my skills at making things work are essential to an app's design, then I want to make my apps work *really well*, even if I have to dip just a little bit into what's traditionally considered design territory.
+^ I realized that if my skills at making things work are essential to an app's design, then I realy want to be involved in app design.

----

-### and I hope you do too

 ^ And I hope you do too.

 ---

+## design-centric development
+## =
 ## devsign
-## =
-## design-centric development

-^ The aim of this talk is to encourage you to become a design-centric developer, with the ability to shape your app's design as it's being developed.
+^ The aim of this talk is to encourage you to become a design-centric developer, with the ability to shape your app's design as it's being developed and help out with part of the process.

 ^ The ability to devsign is becoming increasingly important as software production moves from staged waterfall models to collaborative agile ones.